RapTho/cyberphysische-systeme/5_subscriber.md

 To create a new document, send a POST request to https://<cloudant-account>.cloudant.com/<database-name>.
 To retrieve a document, send a GET request to https://<cloudant-account>.cloudant.com/<database-name>/<document-id>.

-### Basic Authentication
+### Authentication

-To authenticate with the Cloudant database, use basic authentication.
-You can pass the username and password in the Authorization header of the HTTP request.

-`Authorization: Basic <base64-encoded-username-and-password>`

-Libraries like `requests` have ways of doing the base64 encoding for you.
+To authenticate with the Cloudant database, you need to exchange an API Key to a Bearer token.
+Check out [this chapter](7_Cloudant.md#token-exchange) for more information.

 ### Example Code